Table of Contents

 Associating with Instructors

-Within the “Instructors” pre-built card (Settings > Field Options > Section Template > Instructors), there is a single-select nested field for “Instructor Instructional Method”.
+Within the “Instructors” pre-built card (Settings > Templates > Section Template > Instructors), there is a single-select nested field for “Instructor Instructional Method”.
 This field is hidden by default.

 If made visible, users will be able to see the nested fields in the Section Editor (navigate to Instructors > Set Instructor Roles & Details) and associate meetings with an Instructional Method.